Livox-SDK/livox_ros_driver/README.md

 ### 6.1 Hardware requirements

-Prepare a GPS device to ensure that the GPS can output UTC time information in GPRMC / GNRMC format through the serial port or USB virtual serial port, and support PPS signal output; then connect the GPS serial port to the host running livox_ros_driver, and connect the GPS PPS signal line to LiDAR.
+Prepare a GPS device to ensure that the GPS can output UTC time information in GPRMC/GNRMC format through the serial port or USB virtual serial port, and support PPS signal output; then connect the GPS serial port to the host running livox_ros_driver, and connect the GPS PPS signal line to LiDAR.
 For detailed connection instructions and more introduction to time stamp synchronization, please refer to the following links:

 [Timestamp synchronization](https://github.com/Livox-SDK/Livox-SDK/wiki/Timestamp-Synchronization)